isaacholt100/bnum/README.md

 ## Minimum Supported Rust Version

 The current Minimum Supported Rust Version (MSRV) is `1.87.0`. <!-- TODO: check that this is inline with msrv specified in Cargo.toml-->

+## Prior bugs

+The short list of bugs in previous versions can be found at [`changes/prior-bugs.md`](https://github.com/isaacholt100/bnum/blob/master/changes/prior-bugs.md) in the GitHub repository.

 ## Roadmap